Ben Nikkel: Professional career

+Washington Commanders

 Nikkel was not selected in the 2024 NFL draft.
 He was signed to the practice squad of the Washington Commanders on October 22, 2024, and the Commanders signed him to a future contract on January 28, 2025.
 He was released from the Commanders on August 26.

+Indianapolis Colts

-The Indianapolis Colts signed Nikkel to the team's practice squad on August 28.
+The Indianapolis Colts signed Nikkel to the team's practice squad on August 28, 2025.
+He signed a reserve/future contract with Indianapolis on January 5, 2026.

+Nikkel was waived by the Colts as part of final roster cuts on August 30, 2026.